Feb

 Understanding orthodontic symptoms in children

-So, what should parents look out for when it comes to their child’s dental health?
+So, what are the signs of orthodontic problems that parents should look out for when it comes to their child’s dental health?
 Here are a few common symptoms that can indicate an underlying orthodontic problem:

 Crowded teeth